siddhantshrivastava06/digit-recognizer/README.md

 ## What this project is for

-Not about the model — the model is deliberately simple.
 The point was learning to take a model out of a notebook and serve it through a real app: Flask backend, HTML/JS frontend, request/response flow between the two.

 ## Stack